stipptracie/BTC_Price_Predictor/README.md

 r.json()
 df = pd.DataFrame(r.json()['data'])
 ```
 The sentiment indicator we are using measures "fear and greed".
-The sourcs it uses include: social media, dominance, trends, volatility and market momentum.
+The sources it uses include: social media, dominance, trends, volatility and market momentum.

 [Crypto Fear & Greed Index](https://alternative.me/crypto/fear-and-greed-index/)